Wild Salmon Caravan

 -Dawn Morrison, Wild Salmon Caravan Organizer and Curator

-Ancient ceremonies and songs of Coast and Interior Salish peoples, as well as creative expressions of visual and performing arts, will call the wild salmon home to the rivers, lakes, and streams of the Fraser Basin and Salish Sea corridor, where they play out their lives in birth and death.
+“Ancient ceremonies and songs of Coast and Interior Indigenous peoples—alongside vibrant expressions of visual and performing arts—call the wild salmon home to the rivers, lakes, and streams of the Fraser Basin and Salish Sea corridor, where their life cycle of birth and return continues.”